Reconcile Stripe in QuickBooks Online Complete Fee Matching

 How This Tool Helps

-We convert Stripe Balance Transactions to proper Journal Entries that track everything: - Gross amount credited to Income (true revenue: $1,000 — matches your 1099-K) - Fee debited to Expense (tracked separately: $30) - Net debited to Bank (reconciles with bank: $970) Import these to QuickBooks, and your Stripe balance will match exactly.
-This is the same approach used by A2X and professional bookkeepers.
+We convert Stripe Balance Transactions to Journal Entries that track everything: - Gross credited to Income ($1,000 — matches your 1099-K) - Fee debited to Expense ($30 tracked separately) - Net debited to Bank ($970 reconciles with bank) Import to QuickBooks and your Stripe balance matches exactly.
+Same approach used by A2X and professional bookkeepers.

 GDPR Compliant